 JavaScript this

-inside callback to forEach
+this inside callback to forEach

 class Counter {